SNAP & CHAT SESSIONS

 What's the CHAT bit?

-We can meet up anywhere in the Shropshire area; I have a favourite range of coffee shops or pubs (I'm equally as partial to a cuppa or a G&T!) depending if you want somewhere a bit more urban like Shrewsbury or a rural walk.
+We can meet up anywhere you guys fancy; I have a favourite range of coffee shops or pubs near where I am (I'm equally as partial to a cuppa or a G&T!)
 And then we just chat!
 About you guys, about your wedding plans, about me, about photography, anything really.
 It nearly always goes off on random tangent but it's a great way to get to know each other a bit and help you relax before the camera comes out.

 What's the SNAP bit?